Updated January 2019

 Take on winter with sunny bright colors and soft, puffy jackets insulated with natural down.
 Lightweight, yet amazingly warm and with a water-resistant shell.

-This insulated parka is a great value for a lot of warmth without a lot of weight.
+This insulated parka is a great value for a lot of warmth without a lot of bulk.
 Water-resistant fabric sheds snow and rain.
-Velcro closure and elastic cuffs help lock out the cold.
-Option to wear the fleece liner on warmer days.
+Elastic cuffs help lock out the cold and can even extend to accommodate a growth spurt.

 5. Patagonia Baby Reversible Puffer Coat ~ $119 and Bunting Bag ~ $99+